medplum/medplum-client-external-idp-demo/README.md

 # Medplum OAuth Demo

-This is a demonstration of how to use Medplum as an OAuth2 Authorization Server.
+This is a demonstration of how to use Medplum with an External Auth Provider or "Federated Identities".

 This repo is similar to [medplum-oauth-demo](https://github.com/medplum/medplum-oauth-demo), except that is uses `@medplum/core` and `MedplumClient`.